 2: The recovery code used in the example above was, in fact, the recovery code for my example account… for about 10 minutes, after which I generated a new one, which I will not share here.

-3: If you’ve not set a recovery code before, this may say “Create” rather than replace.
+3: If you’ve not set a recovery code before, this may say “Generate a new code” rather than replace.